 Remember you can also simply make this change on your router if you want to enable all devices on your network.
 You’ll be able to watch UK TV on everything that connects through that device.

 Click the Link Below for a Free Trial

-I’ve tried it on several devices and it works seamlessly, including an Xbox, Wii-U, Samsung Smart TV plus several laptops and PCs.
+I’ve tried it on several devices and it works seamlessly without affecting your connection speeds at all as a VPN server may do.
+I’ve tried through an Xbox, Wii-U, Samsung Smart TV plus several laptops and PCs.
 In fact the only device where it is a little difficult to configure is those where you cannot access the network settings – some I encountered where the Roku and the BT Broadband Wireless router.
 Having said that getting a BBC iplayer Australia VPN or proxy to work on those devices would be even more difficult.
 For those who don’t like messing around with these settings there is a TV guide to help and you can even download an application to install directly.
-These will also work on Apple TV although I haven’t verified this directly as a method to watch BBC iplayer outside the UK.
+These will also work on Apple TV although I haven’t verified this directly as a method to watch BBC iPlayer outside the UK.

 For now the British Broadcasting Corporation don’t seem to be targeting these Smart DNS solutions, however remember it is possible to block these.
 It is also important to be aware that although Smart DNS can bypass geo blocks and hided IP addresses, there’s no security, military grade encryption or security of any kind for your internet traffic.